icyfig/NFA_to_DFA/README.md

 # NFA_to_DFA
-Python program to convert an NFA to a DFA
+Python program to convert a Non-deterministic Finite Automaton(NFA) to a Deterministic Finite Automaton(DFA) by Powerset construction